fpapado/ephemeralnotes/README.md

 The index is responsible for importing the parts of the application.
 They are :

-- The Core Elm Application (imported statically)
+- The Core Elm Application and Ports (imported statically)
 - The Leaflet Web Component (imported dynamically)
 - Information UI components (imported dynamically)